rsandzimier/planar_arm/README.md

 ### Demo options

 There are 3 demos provided: RRT demo, sinusoid demo, and circle demo.
 By default, `./build/demo` only runs the RRT demo.
-Optionally use command line arguments `-rrt`, `--sinusoid`, and `--circle` to run the respective demo.
+Optionally use command line arguments `--rrt`, `--sinusoid`, and `--circle` to run the respective demo.
 For example, `./build/demo --sinusoid` to run the sinusoid demo.

 ### RRT Demo